Desert Fashion Plaza: Operation

-After Alexander's death, Home Savings and Loan Association obtained the Desert Inn property in 1966.
-That same year, developer Joseph K. Eichenbaum released a statement on plans of constructing a multi-million dollar commercial center on the old site.
+After Alexander's death, the Home Savings and Loan Association obtained the Desert Inn property in 1966.
+That same year, developer Joseph K. Eichenbaum released a statement on plans to construct a multi-million dollar commercial center on the old site.
 Architect Charles Luckman was commissioned to design the new shopping mall.
 Demolition of the Desert Inn began in August 1966.

-The Desert Inn Fashion Plaza was officially opened to the public on October 16, 1967, with the grand opening of a 20,000 square-foot I. Magnin, which represented the retailer's return to Palm Springs after its 1933–1942 presence with a resort shop at the El Mirador Hotel.
-A month before the mall opened, Luckman and Leonard R. Lockhart, first vice president of Home Savings and Loan Associates, were both honored by Southern California Edison for the all-electrical design.
+The Desert Inn Fashion Plaza was officially opened to the public on October 16, 1967, with the grand opening of a 20,000-square-foot I. Magnin, which represented the retailer's return to Palm Springs after its 1933 to 1942 presence with a resort shop at the El Mirador Hotel.
+A month before the mall opened, Luckman and Leonard R. Lockhart, the first vice president of the Home Savings and Loan Associates, were both honored by Southern California Edison for the all-electrical design.

-In 1969, Joseph Magnin Co. broke ground on a 26,000 square foot department store in the mall.
-The new store would anchor at the corner of North Palm Canyon Drive and Andreas Road, and was set to open in September the same year.
-San Francisco-based architects, Skidmore, Owings & Merrill, would design the store, along with contractors Diversified Builders, Inc.
+In 1969, Joseph Magnin Co. broke ground on a 26,000-square-foot department store in the mall.
+The new store would anchor at the corner of North Palm Canyon Drive and Andreas Road and was set to open in September of the same year.
+San Francisco–based architects, Skidmore, Owings & Merrill, would design the store, along with contractors Diversified Builders, Inc.

-In addition, 12 other major establishments also opened up in the new mall since the past two years, including: Bank of America, Belmont Savings & Loan, P'iddlers Three Restaurant, Stuard's Sahara, Silverwoods, Islamania, Michael's, Robert Sands Hairstyling, Master's Candies, Village Card & Gift Shop and Orange Julius.
+In addition, 12 other major establishments also opened up in the new mall, including Bank of America, Belmont Savings & Loan, P'iddlers Three Restaurant, Stuard's Sahara, Silverwoods, Islamania, Michael's, Robert Sands Hairstyling, Master's Candies, Village Card & Gift Shop and Orange Julius.

-In 1978, Home Savings and Loan Associates sold the Desert Inn Fashion Plaza to Desert Plaza Partnership.
+In 1978, the Home Savings and Loan Associates sold the Desert Inn Fashion Plaza to Desert Plaza Partnership.
 The group compromised Arthur Gilbert, David Blum and Gerson Fox; three partners that were based in Los Angeles.